The LEED of STEMM team in front of the UC Santa Cruz Silicon Valley Building as part of the 2024 Kick-Off meeting. Photo by Colleen Stone.

 Funding the Future of Science & Justice

-Director Jenny Reardon and Manager Colleen Stone with the advice of the SJRC Steering Committee continue to work closely with University Relations and Development Officers to develop strategies for funding the future of science and justice at UC Santa Cruz.
+Founding Director Jenny Reardon and Manager Colleen Stone with the advice of the SJRC Steering Committee continued to work closely with University Relations and Development Officers to develop strategies for funding the future of science and justice at UC Santa Cruz.

-With the support of the SJRC Steering Committee, we have helped faculty across campus raise over $10 million in grants.
-Currently, the SJRC is directly managing nearly $750,000 in funded research and training initiatives (refer to Appendix 5 for a list of active grants and Appendix 8 for a full breakdown).
+With the support of the SJRC Steering Committee, since inception, the Science and Justice Research Center (SJRC) has helped faculty across campus raise over $10.8 million in grants.
+Currently, the SJRC directly manages $1,038,275 in funded research and training initiatives and has received a total of $120,881.83 in gifts (refer to Appendix 6 for a list of active grants and Appendix 8 for a full breakdown).

 funding pie chartAdditional grant funding and donor contributions will secure our efforts to build an internationally recognized program that trains the next generation of scholars to responsibly take up the important social and scientific problems of our time.
 Higher levels of grant writing support will help us to develop our research infrastructure and our ability to obtain large-scale grants.
 Our ambitious fundraising goals and sustained efforts to pursue grant and foundation funding will continue the growth and vitality of our work and community.